Marcelo

 Everyone talks about A/B testing.
 Almost nobody does it right.
 Here's why the gap exists and how to close it without a stats degree.

 There's a Reddit thread that keeps coming back to life in product management circles.
 A junior PM asks a simple question: 'If you were to run an A/B test today, what exactly would you do?'
-The top answer, with dozens of upvotes, is brutally honest: most A/B tests don't end up in proper statistical analysis.
+The top answer, with dozens of upvotes, is uncomfortably honest: most A/B tests don't end up in proper statistical analysis.
 Teams just compare a metric between two groups and make a call.

 We built Experiwall because we kept seeing this pattern.
-Teams know they should test their most critical screens.
+Teams know they should test their most important screens.
 They understand the concept.
-But the friction between 'I have an idea for a better paywall' and 'that idea is live and being measured' is so high that it just doesn't happen.
+But the friction between 'I have an idea for a better paywall' and 'that idea is live and being measured' is so high that it doesn't happen.
 The idea sits in a backlog, gets deprioritized, and eventually dies.

 Ready to optimize your paywalls?